PACKED-vzw/resolver/INSTALL.md

 pip install -r requirements.txt
 ```

+> Note that, if you are using supervisor (see below), the name of your virtual environment must be the same as the value of SERVER_NAME and RESOLVER_NAME.
+Otherwise, the application will fail.

 ### Configure the application settings file

 Copy the example settings file and start editing this new file.
 In this example, we will use the `vi` editor.